All Episodes

 You know, we're struggling with a pandemic, economic recession, anarchy.

-Uh we saw what happened to the Chop Chaz Summer of Love spaghetti potluck dinner zone.
+We saw what happened to the Chop Chaz Summer of Love spaghetti potluck dinner zone.

-I guess the mayor didn't like it when all of these uh anarchists showed up at her house.
+I guess the mayor didn't like it when all of these anarchists showed up at her house.

-Oh, now all of a sudden she has shifted her tone, and look what happened today.
+Oh, now all of a sudden, she has shifted her tone.

-Um those issues, there's such a distinction between them, John McLaughlin.
+Those issues, there's such a distinction between them, John McLaughlin.

-It did this is the biggest choice election in our lifetime.
+This is the biggest choice election in our lifetime.

 Absolutely.

-And in the meantime, they're out there still wanting to take Boston wants to take down a statue of Abraham Lincoln.
+And in the meantime, they're out there still wanting to take Boston, wants to take down a statue of Abraham Lincoln.

 And President Trump is standing up to make sure we have a country left.